prassanna-ravishankar/prassanna-ravishankar/README.md

 ## Hey, I'm Prass 🧠⚙️
 ### ML Engineer.
 Researcher.
 Verse Writer.

-I thrive on collaborative coding sessions, diving into fresh ideas, and exploring the uncharted territories of technology.
-My passion lies in the fusion of machine learning engineering and research, aiming to make ML systems more efficient and accessible.
-Beyond the code, I pen verses delving into musings and philosophy, and co-host the [**Feed Forward Podcast**](https://prassanna.io/podcasts/feed-forward/), where we navigate the AI midlife crisis, one episode at a time.
+I specialize in machine learning engineering and research, focusing on making ML systems more efficient and accessible.
+Currently, I'm part of the team at [**Papercup**](https://www.papercup.com/), where we're revolutionizing video content accessibility through AI-powered dubbing.
+Beyond coding and research, I write verses exploring musings and philosophy, and co-host the [**Feed Forward Podcast**](https://prassanna.io/podcasts/feed-forward/), where we navigate the AI midlife crisis, one episode at a time.

 ---

 ### 🚀 CURRENTLY

-- 🛠️ **Vibing and Coding** on innovative projects, embracing spontaneous collaborations to bring fresh ideas to life.
+- 🛠️ **Vibing and Coding** on innovative projects, embracing spontaneous ideas and creative coding sessions.
 - 🎙️ Co-hosting the [**Feed Forward Podcast**](https://prassanna.io/podcasts/feed-forward/) – navigating the AI midlife crisis, one episode at a time.
-- 🔭 Collaborating with [**Papercup**](https://github.com/papercup-ai) on AI dubbing systems.
+- 🔭 Working with [**Papercup**](https://www.papercup.com/) on AI dubbing systems to make video content accessible in multiple languages.

 ---